lsulibraries/LDLDocs/LDL_Technical_Structure.md

 ### Backups

+Backups are automated through AWS.
 Database, application, and application data (Fedora objects) are backed up nightly.
 Database backups are taken and managed by Amazon RDS.
 On the application server, each data volume is snapshotted each night, invoked in a cron-like way from Amazon CloudWatch.

 ## Multi-site configuration